-- You must have a minimum of one letter of recommendation sent on your behalf for each program. - For each letter you receive, you can choose which program(s) that letter will relate to. - You may include up to three letters of recommendation. - On your online profile page, you will be asked to provide contact information (an email address) for each reference (letter writer).
-These should be people closely acquainted with your school and/or work accomplishments. - It is your responsibility to notify your references in advance; we encourage that you do so and that you allow your references sufficient time to complete the requested letters.
+- You must have one letter of recommendation sent on your behalf for each program. - You must have at least one letter for GeoCorps and one for GIP; the letters are not currently shared between programs. - You may also include an optional second letter of recommendation. - o GSA used to require one letter of recommendation for each position.
+That is no longer the case, and only one letter is now required per program (one for GeoCorps and one for GIP), regardless how many positions you apply to in that program. - On your online profile page, you will be asked to provide contact information (an e-mail address) for your reference.
+These should be people closely acquainted with your school and/or work accomplishments. - o It is your responsibility to notify your references in advance; we encourage that you do so and that you allow your references sufficient time to complete the requested letters.
 References like to have advance notice directly from you, the applicant, and they really appreciate having at least a week or two to write and submit the letters.
 Please do not wait until the last minute, when travel, etc., may prevent your reference from submitting the letter on time.
-Late letters will not be accepted. - When you fill in and submit your reference's information, GSA will automatically and immediately email requests to your references, asking them to fill in an online form with their recommendation. - You may submit your letter requests before completing the other parts of the application; in fact, this is recommended, but please be sure you have at least completed/updated your contact information first. - In order to address your specific qualifications, your references will be able to see basic information about the program so that they are recommending you for.
-It is recommended that you let them know if there are specific things you want them to focus on, depending on what positions you apply to. - You will be notified on your profile page when each letter has been received, but you will not have access to the content of the letter. - It is recommended that you follow up with your references well in advance of the deadline to make sure they understand the process and submit your letter of recommendation on time.
+Late letters will not be accepted. - When you fill in and submit your reference's information, GSA will automatically and immediately email requests to your references, asking them to fill in an online form with their recommendation. - In order to address your specific qualifications, your references will be able to see basic information about the program so that they are recommending you for.
+It is recommended that you let them know if there are specific things you want them to focus on, depending on what positions you apply to. - You will be notified on your profile page when each letter has been received, but you will not have access to the content of the letter. - o It is recommended that you follow up with your references well in advance of the deadline to make sure they understand the process and submit your letter of recommendation on time.
 This is very important because the application period for spring/summer positions overlaps with winter break for many people, and the application period for fall/winter positions overlaps with summer break/field season, so it is important that you notify and follow up with your references in a timely manner.
 GSA and its agency partners will NOT send additional reminders or follow-ups to references who have not yet submitted their letters of recommendation.
-Following-up is the responsibility of the applicant. - All information must be submitted through GSA's online system; GSA cannot accept recommendation letters as a separate document (PDF, etc.).
+Following-up is the responsibility of the applicant.